 3. A third way to improve employee productivity would be to look for inexpensive technology which would enable the employee to eliminate time consuming tasks.
+This could be taken up as a part of coaching for employees.
 One example is a security protection firm which invested in inexpensive GPS navigational units in all of their patrol units.
 New employees in a large city would have a great deal of difficulty finding some locations on a map.
 A GPS unit not only eliminates the time looking the location up, but helps navigate in some very complex and badly designed street systems.

 4. A fourth way to improve productivity is to ensure that all personnel are adequately trained.
 Too many managers and supervisors are just too busy and don’t want to invest the time or expense to see that their personnel are trained properly.
 A very quick way to gain an understanding of the value of training is to see how quickly someone with formal computer training can generate documents in comparison to their untrained co-workers.
 Manipulating your way around a keyboard is like any other task.
 When trained properly, you can use valuable shortcuts to simplify your task.